wzywzy/Multiparty_Live_Streaming/README.md

 ### Traces

 In our experiments, we use 2 datasets.
 One is a Belgium 4G network traces in `traces/Belgium`.
-The other is a network trace dataset collected in 3 live streaming servers.
+The other is a network trace dataset collected from 3 live streaming servers.
 It is provided by a company we collaborate with, which is in `traces/SJDD`.

 ### Interface